ORNL/curifactory/sphinx/source/installation.rst

     conda install python-graphviz

-Curifactory comes with a CLI :code:`curifactory` runnable, which can bootstrap a curifactory-enabled project directory for you.
+Curifactory comes with a CLI ``curifactory`` runnable, which can bootstrap a curifactory-enabled project directory for you.

 .. code-block:: bash